bluesky66-dev/kibana/docs/development/core/server/kibana-plugin-core-server.elasticsearchconfig.ssl.md

 ## ElasticsearchConfig.ssl property

-Set of settings configure SSL connection between Kibana and Elasticsearch that are required when `xpack.ssl.verification_mode` in Elasticsearch is set to either `certificate` or `full`<!-- -->.
+Set of settings configure SSL connection between Kibana and HyperSec that are required when `xpack.ssl.verification_mode` in HyperSec is set to either `certificate` or `full`<!-- -->.

 <b>Signature:</b>